New Meditators

 Though rooted in the ancient Buddhist teachings of Tibet, the practices taught in the Joy of Living are not religious in nature.
 They deal with basic functions of the mind, such as mindful awareness and the movements toward happiness and away from suffering.
 In working with these qualities of mind, we gradually transform our relationship to present–moment experience, learning to approach every thought, feeling, and sensory experience with unconditional warmth and acceptance.

-Joy of Living live courses are released periodically throughout the year, and at different times of the day to account for time zones across the world.
+Joy of Living and AAM live courses are released periodically throughout the year, and at different times of the day to account for time zones across the world.
 We are fortunate to have two senior Tergar Guides living in Australia, Myoshin Kelly and Edwin Kelley, and so usually have options that suit Australian time zones.
 You will find upcoming courses on our Events page .

 For more information about the Joy of Living and the at your own pace online course go here.